Suyi32/ae-296/README.md

   ``python send_req_ae_test.py``

-- In the terminal that sends requests, you will see the total time costs of serving the requests.
+- In the terminal that sends requests, you will see the average request latency and the total time costs of serving the requests.
 - Press Ctrl + C to terminate the server.

 #### Load LoRA on demand.